 When diabetes damages the nerves going to your stomach and intestines, they may not be able to move food through normally.
 This causes constipation, but you can also get alternating bouts of constipation and diarrhea, especially at night.

 Metformin is in medicines many people take for type 2 diabetes.
-It helps lower your blood glucose and makes your body more sensitive to insulin, but it can also cause nausea and diarrhea when you first start taking it or raise the dose.
+It helps lower your blood glucose and makes your body more sensitive to insulin.
+But it can also cause nausea and diarrhea when you first start taking it or when you raise the dose.
 Those side effects usually go away in a few weeks.

 Diarrhea is a possible side effect of other diabetes drugs, too, including:

 - Colesevelam (Welchol), and it can also cause constipation